 Restricted calorie diet is a feeding method where you feed your puppy several smaller meals throughout the day.
 In this way, you will ensure your puppy won’t grow too fast.

-Choosing The Best Dog Food for Adult Labrador
+Choosing The Dog Food for Adult Labs

 Once your Labrador puppy has reached into adulthood, it’s time to find another dog food.
 Adult Labrador has different nutritional needs compared with Labrador puppies.